-Inherited DNA lesions cause multiallelic mutations in nematodes
+Inherited DNA lesions may cause multiallelic mutations in nematodes

 Abstract